9 Parts That Can Break On Your Electric Wheelchair & How To Fix It

 If the frame of your wheelchair is rusted out beyond repair, and it is structurally defective, check to see if your chair is under a recall.
 Most manufacturers offer a limited lifetime replacement under the warranty.

-Are DIYing your mobility repairs and looking for an alternative to expensive manufacturer parts?
-Mobility Equipment Recyclers has a large inventory of certified pre-owned replacement parts—the same parts sold by the manufacturer—at up to 90% off MSRP!
+If you're attempting repairs yourself, remember that Mobility Equipment Recyclers has a large inventory of certified pre-owned replacement parts—the same parts sold by the manufacturer—at up to 90% off MSRP!
 Shop our replacement parts to find the components you need for your next power wheelchair repair.

 If All Else Fails, We're Only One Call Away!